ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

 - Changes the color of the LED based on the emotions found by Watson

 ##Hardware
 Check out [this instructable] (http://www.instructables.com/id/Make-Your-Robot-Respond-to-Emotions-Using-Watson/) to get the wiring diagram and prepare your system.
-You will need a Raspberry Pi 3, a [NeoPixel RGB LED] (https://www.adafruit.com/products/1734), 3 Female/female jumper wires, and [the TJBot cardboard](http://ibm.biz/mytjbot)
+You will need a Raspberry Pi 3, a [8mm NeoPixel RGB LED] (https://www.adafruit.com/products/1734), 3 Female/female jumper wires, and [the TJBot cardboard](http://ibm.biz/mytjbot)

 ##Build
 >We recommend starting with [our step by step instructions](http://www.instructables.com/id/Make-Your-Robot-Respond-to-Emotions-Using-Watson/) to build this recipe.